 The New Highs/Lows Pages allow you to select from a number of time frames using the drop-down list on the table's toolbar.
 Stocks that appear on these pages are stocks that have made or matched a new high or low price for that specific time period during the current trading session.

 Additional filtering based on Market Cap, Price, and Volume are available on pages for U.S. and Canadian Markets.
-For the U.S. Market, the Price listings are limited to stocks trading on the NYSE, AMEX and Nasdaq exchanges, and does not include ETFs, unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.
+For the U.S. Market, the Price listings are limited to stocks trading on the NYSE, Nasdaq, and NYSE Arca exchanges, and does not include ETFs, unit investment trusts, closed end funds, warrant stocks, preferred securities and any non-SIC classified stock.

 - Large Cap - stocks with a market cap greater than or equal to $5B